 - And the severity of the pain.

 Upon your first visit, we will conduct a thorough examination of your feet, often including an in-office diagnostic ultrasound, digital X-rays and/or a comprehensive gait analysis.

 We may also examine the kind of shoes you wear and discuss your lifestyle and level of activity, which helps us rule out any other potential conditions.

 Once a diagnosis is made, we employ a mix of treatment options.

 - RICE – Rest, Ice, Compression and Elevation are often recommended to reduce inflammation and allow the foot to heel.

-- Orthotics – We use foot orthotics to address the pain and progression of many foot conditions.
+- Orthotics – We use orthotics to address the pain and progression of many foot conditions.
 Designed to fit closely with your own foot, the custom or semi-custom orthotics relieve stress, supports arches and act as a shock absorber.

 - Anti-inflammatory Medications – Many foot conditions involve swelling or inflammation, which can be reduced with over-the-counter and prescribed anti-inflammatories.